stoyan-stoyanov/llmflows/docs/user_guide/Conclusion.md

 functions at different stages, enabling integrations with logging, tracing, or other custom requirements.

-By summarizing the user guidelines and providing an overview of LLMFlows, we hope you have gained a solid understanding of the library and its capabilities.
+We hope you've gained a solid understanding of the library and its capabilities.
 We are grateful for your time and interest in LLMFlows, and we hope that it will empower you to build incredible LLM-powered applications.
 Thank you!